 Marco Toledo Bastos is a man with a lot of data on Twitter and how it is used as a stream for accessing news from mainstream journalism brands in a variety of countries.
 He is a visiting research research fellow at the Department of Media and Communications where this week he gave an presentation on his latest findings*.
 Here he gives us a flavour of the data which I found a fascinating way of trying to understand Twitter’s new role as a news channel.
-More on Twitter and other social media as a tool for journalism at our free annual journalism conference on April 5.

 In the last four months I’ve been using the Twitter Streaming API to track the circulation of news articles of the largest national newspapers in the United States, United Kingdom, Spain, Brazil, and Germany.
 This is a lot of fun, and the research idea came after Twitter announced the plan to create a news service for major news organizations.
 It is interesting to see the sheer number of news articles that circulated on Twitter in the period per country.